 Virtual Regatta for Volvo Ocean Race

-The best way to be in touch with nine-month-long Life at the Extreme adventure is by taking part in Virtual Regatta for Volvo Ocean Race.
+The best way to be in touch with the nine-month-long Life at the Extreme adventure is by participating in the Virtual Regatta for Volvo Ocean Race.

-Another three years have passed, and the longest and toughest professional sporting event in the world is about to begin.
+Another three years have passed, and the world’s longest and toughest professional sporting event is about to begin.

 Volvo Ocean Race 2017-2018.

-I know what about I talking as I was one of 400K VOR (Volvo Ocean Race) virtual regatta 2014-2015 participants and I got a good result in overall score.
+I know what about I am talking as I was one of 400K VOR (Volvo Ocean Race) virtual regatta 2014-2015 participants, and I got a good result in the overall score.

-In a company with seven Volvo 65 one-design state of art sailboats and other 400 000 virtual racers, we sailed about 45 thousand nautical miles around the Globe.
-Roaring Southern Ocean or dead calm in the Strait of Malacca nothing was an obstacle to crossing the finish lines.
-It was a great experience for me especially as I am an offshore racer in real life as well; just nothing compares with these galls and guys onboard Vestas Wind, Mapfre, and other boats.
+In a company with seven Volvo 65 one-design state-of-the-art sailboats and other 400 000 virtual racers, we sailed about 45 thousand nautical miles around the Globe.
+Roaring the Southern Ocean or dead calm in the Strait of Malacca, nothing was an obstacle to crossing the finish lines.
+It was an excellent experience for me especially as I am an offshore racer in real life; just nothing compares with these galls and guys onboard Vestas Wind, Mapfre, and other boats.

 More detailed information about the Volvo Ocean Race can be found online.

-The Volvo Ocean Race (formerly the Whitbread Round the World Race) is a yacht race around the world, held every three years.
+The Volvo Ocean Race (formerly the Whitbread Round the World Race) is a yacht race worldwide, held every three years.

-I hope that from time to time will stop on some race details, either it be some specifics of navigation and route or live events from onboard activities.
+I hope that from time to time, we will stop and discuss some race details, either specifics of navigation and route or live events from onboard activities.

 As I mentioned at the beginning of the post, I took part in the Virtual Regatta of VOR 2014-2015 and was in touch with almost every detail of the real race.
-Half a million people took part, and I could not find any other similar event with so many participants.
-I guess that most of the virtual racers (like me) have some sailing knowledge, but it does not mean that they could not be a total beginners.
-Like every game, Virtual Regatta has detailed instructions; it is called Help Centre on how to participate.
+Half a million people participated, and I could not find any similar event with so many participants.
+I guess that most virtual racers (like me) have some sailing knowledge, but it does not mean that they could not be a total beginner.
+Like every game, Virtual Regatta has detailed instructions from the Help Centre on how to participate.

-You can use PC, MAC, tablet, iPhone, or any other smartphone on your favorite browser except Internet Explorer, but Safari has some restrictions like lack of full-screen mode.
+You can use your favorite browser on a PC, MAC, tablet, iPhone, or any other smartphone except Internet Explorer.
+Safari has some restrictions, like a lack of full-screen mode.

-Congratulations to MAPFRE, the winner of the first in-port race of the Volvo Ocean Race 2017-2018, Alicante, Spain.
+Congratulations to MAPFRE, the winner of the Volvo Ocean Race 2017-2018 first in-port race, Alicante, Spain.

 The next event is leg One Alicante-Lisbon on 22 October 2017.

-To participate in Virtual Regatta for Volvo Ocean race 2017 simply log in and follow the screen tips.
-In fact, you can play incognito, but I sincerely recommend make your account to get all benefits.
-Like almost every game you can be a free player but for a relatively small fee get more advanced boat equipment and other tickets as weather, waypoints, and more.
+To participate in the Virtual Regatta for the Volvo Ocean Race 2017, simply log in and follow the screen tips.
+In fact, you can play incognito, but I sincerely recommend creating an account to get all the benefits.
+Like almost every game, you can be a free player, but for a relatively small fee, you can get more advanced boat equipment and other tickets, such as weather, waypoints, and more.

-This year the paid options of VIRTUAL REGATTA OFFSHORE 3 are slightly changed, and a ticket system has been implemented.
-Sadly, I suppose it will be more expensive to get all benefits throughout the race.
-In the last VOR virtual regatta, I paid about 23 EUR in one single payment and got everything.
-Let’s see how much it will cost after a couple of weeks in the offshore race.
+This year, the paid options of VIRTUAL REGATTA OFFSHORE 3 have been slightly changed, and a ticket system has been implemented.
+Sadly, I suppose it will be more expensive to get all the benefits throughout the race.
+In the last VOR virtual regatta, I paid about 23 EUR in one payment and got everything.
+After a couple of weeks in the offshore race, let’s see how much it will cost.

 The core of Virtual Regatta Team gals and guys come from France but I guess that they are in close cooperation with the world’s top sailing elite.